-All interested parties who wish to apply for the Small Business Revolving Loan Fund will submit a completed application packet to the City of Plainwell including a \$100 application fee.
+All interested parties who wish to apply for the Small Business Revolving Loan Fund will submit a completed application packet to the City of Plainwell including an application fee, that varies from \$100-\$300.
 The application materials to be considered will include the following:

-- A Small Business Revolving Loan application can be obtained from the City of Plainwell, Downtown/Economic Development Manager's Office, 211 North Main Street, Plainwell, MI 49080 (269) 685-6821. - A detailed plan illustrating the proposed improvements. - A construction schedule, from start to finish, must be submitted with the application.
-Remember that all required permits must be acquired before the start of construction! - A detailed break out of all costs, including a signed estimate from a qualified contractor. - Proof that all real and personal property taxes are paid and current. - Proof of insurance on the property.
+- A Small Business Revolving Loan application can be obtained from the City of Plainwell, Downtown/Community Development Manager's Office, 211 North Main Street, Plainwell, MI 49080 (269) 685-6821.
+A detailed plan illustrating the proposed improvements.
+A construction schedule, from start to finish, must be submitted with the application.
+Remember that all required permits must be acquired before the start of construction!
+A detailed break out of all costs, including a signed estimate from a qualified contractor.
+Proof that all real and personal property taxes are paid and current.
+Proof of insurance on the property.
+Collateral for the amount of the requested loan funds. - Application fee \$100 -\$300 varies due to type of collateral